NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 Match from Comment
 ^^^^^^^^^^^^^^^^^^

-This is rather a special case that I hope you do not encounter in your SPICE kernel production, but just because this is required for the MRO PDS3 SPICE kernel data set, it has been implemented.
+This is rather a special case that you are unlikely to encounter in your SPICE kernel production, but just because this is required for the MRO PDS3 SPICE kernel data set, it has been implemented.